DataBiosphere/cgp-dss-data-loader/README.md

 If the data is public, this is unnecessary.
 However, if access is controlled, additional credentials must be provided.

+If using metadata credentials, it's strongly encouraged to perform a dry run first as a test.
+This will ensure your credentials are correct.

 ### (Optional) GCP Metadata Credentials
 If GCP files are being loaded that specifically require Google user credentials (rather than Google Service Account credentials), perform the following steps: